icfpcontest2014/icfpcontest2014.github.io/specification.markdown

               the current environment frame pointer must point to an empty frame of size $n;
               fill the empty frame's body with $n values from the data stack;
-              save the stack pointer, parent pointer of the current environment frame and return address to the control stack;
+              save the parent pointer of the current environment frame and return address to the control stack;
               set the current environment frame pointer to the environment frame pointer from the CLOSURE cell;
               jump to the code address from the CLOSURE cell;